roccons/HW-Blank-Bootstrap-Theme/readme.md

 * Includes generic logo and favicon, to be replaced with the real ones (It's recommended to use [favicomatic](http://www.favicomatic.com/) to generate the favicon variations).
 * Relative URLs for image paths in posts (for portability).
 * 1 registered sidebar and 1 footer menu.
-* Theme options for storing social links, plus a helper function to show them, also you can set Google Tag Manager's ID.
+* Theme options for storing social links, plus a helper function to insert them.
+* Built-in Google Tag Manager support.
 * Improved code organization using an `app` folder for all the business logic and `public` for all the final and compiled files.
 * Updated for working smoothly with Gutenberg.